bhamon/gpuPlotGenerator/README.md

 - The [globalWorkSize] can't go above the "Max memory allocation size" / PLOT_SIZE.
 - The [globalWorkSize] should be less or equal than the "Max work group size" (doesn't apply to some devices, mostly CPUs).
 - The [localWorkSize] should be less or equal than the "Max compute units" (doesn't apply to some devices, mostly CPUs).

+When using multiple devices, make sure they have nearly the same performances.
+One slower device in the middle of more powerfull ones can be bottleneck.